girwarkishor/microsite-test-design/components.md

 ## Components

-Following Atomic Design principles, we created our own - Atoms, Molecules, Organisms so designers can make Templates & Pages
+We used the Atomic Design principles and created reusable Atoms, Molecules, Organisms so designers can make Templates & Pages with ease.

 ### Get Started